Elias-Mehdaoui/packet_crafter/TEST_OVERVIEW.md

 # Test Overview

-This document describes the test organization for the network scanner project.
+This document describes the test organization for the packet crafter project.

 ## Test Structure